midori-rb/midori.rb/README.md

 ## Midori 2 Goals

 1. Support HTTP/2
+2. Support RPC Server
-2. Add MVC abstraction example with scaffold
+3. Add MVC abstraction example with scaffold
-3. Improve performance of eventloop
+4. Improve performance of eventloop
-4. More examples on using midori
+5. More examples on using midori